 Don’t be that person.
 You have to put in as much effort into your dabs as you do researching topics, creating relevant content and marketing the hell out your site.
 And just because you smoke weed doesn’t mean you should write about it.
 Your passions or talent may lay elsewhere, such as writing about video games or food.
 Figure out first where your passions lie and then expound on that.
 If you’re still convinced that cannabis is what you’re looking to build upon, read on for more technical tips on how to start a cannabis niche website and actually profit from it.

-Narrow Down a Niche and Stick With It!
+How to Narrow Down a Cannabis Niche

-I can hear some of you now: “But marijuana is a niche!”
+I can hear some of you now: “marijuana is a niche!”
 Yes, you’re correct in the assertion that it is a niche, but it’s a pretty damn large one.
 Just Google marijuana and you will find websites named after every conceivable weed pun imaginable and all talking about one thing and one thing only.

 No, you’ve got to be a little more clever than that.

-For example, when I first started my site KushCA a little over two years ago I knew I wanted to write about weed but that was as far as my train of thought would chug along.
+For example, when I first started my site KushCA a little over five years ago I knew I wanted to write about weed but that was as far as my train of thought would chug along.
 It was only after a friend vocally doubted my ability to create the site did I have a moment of clarity, as she had a relevant point with her critique.
 According to my friend, there was no way I would ever compete with sites that spoke to marijuana in general.
 And you know something?
 She was right.
 There was no way I would ever compete with weed sites who had dedicated staff writers, editors, A BUDGET.